j2labs/quickness/README.md

 The `/formulas` directory is where the logic for deploying Brubeck, Node.js, etc is.

-The idea here is to think in terms of servers and say, "I need a Brubeck server" or "I need something to run Siege quickly and then go away".
+The idea here is to think in terms of servers and say, "I need a Brubeck server" or "I need my usual Node deployment."

 Eventually, the formulas, and any other relevant scripts, will be sent to one or more servers for executon.

 ## Tweaks

-The `/tweaks` directory is commands you run to flip switches in your system, like disabling NUMA or setting some number of open file descriptors.
+The `/tweaks` directory is commands you run to flip switches in your operating system, like disabling NUMA or configuring some huge number of open file descriptors.

-The tweaks will have comments documenting their purpose, but they should only be executed by formulas.
-Each formula is responsible for which system tweaks it wants to take advantage of.
+The tweaks each have comments documenting their purpose.
+It is my hopes that the tweaks can serve as teaching tools for interesting ways of configuring operating systems.

-## Final Note
+## License

-These ideas (and naming) are all rough, but I use this system to build boxes regularly.
+BSD, as usual.